5OO/tire-change/README.md

 4. Push to the branch (`git push origin feature/yourFeature`)
 5. Create a new Pull Request

-## Frontend Setup:
-1. Navigate to the frontend directory: `cd frontend`
-2. Install dependencies: `npm install`
-3. Serve the application: `npm run serve`

 ### Note:

-- The instructions assume basic familiarity with running Java and Node.js projects.
+- The instructions assume basic familiarity with running Java projects.
 - For VS Code users, especially on Mac, Lombok might require additional setup.
 Instructions are generalized because the exact steps can depend on the extensions and settings used.
 Users are encouraged to refer to the Lombok documentation or relevant extensions' documentation for detailed setup instructions.